 Last year, NextGen backed ballot initiatives in Arizona and Nevada that would require the states to get half their electricity from renewable sources by 2030.
 Voters rejected the measure in Arizona, but approved it in Nevada.
 In Michigan, his group withdrew a similar initiative after two utilities agreed to buy 25 percent of their power from renewable sources by 2030.

 - Steyer's campaign published an extensive "Justice-Centered" climate plan that includes a commitment to declare climate change a national emergency and support for Green New Deal legislation.
-The plan aims for net-zero greenhouse gas emissions by 2045 across all sectors.
+The plan aims for 100 percent clean electricity by 2040 and net-zero greenhouse gas emissions by 2045 across all sectors, including homes and buildings.

 - Steyer says he would build a community-based network to inform his policies and a "Civilian Climate Corps" that would be funded with $250 billion in bonds over a decade and create 1 million jobs.